Variations9/CSVTools/Quick-Start-ReadMe.md

 ============================================================================
 Master Spreadsheet Generator - Create a Spreadsheet of your entire project.
-Developed by (Pseudonym 'vibe-coder' Name), Production & Technical Artist, Port Townsend, WA.
+Developed by Citizen Lazlo, Production & Technical Artist, Port Townsend, WA.

-(Development, Bloviations, and vibe-coding conducted by a: the conductor, and b: a.i. )
+(Development, Bloviations, and vibe-coding conducted with the help of a.i. )

-The estimated rates of effectiveness range from 10% to 45% effective!
-The rates of gaining ground through Machine Learning, is much improving.
-This Snapshot is 99.9 % Effective...
-I do not promise!
-But it is quite effective!
 ============================================================================

 Adventures in Coding :  Recently, I had this vague notion in mind that when developing programs, what I really ought to do is to automate a spreadsheet generator tool, such that a spreadsheet will track all folders and script files in my project.
 Columns for each script file gets populated with entries for such as listing functions, inputs/outputs, associated dependencies and more.
-I'd be able to use this csv file as a map and tracking tool for additional reference and discovery.
+I'd be able to use this csv file as a map and tracking tool for additional reference and discovery, and possibly use it as a source of reference to help train LLMs.

 This is a result of a fervent effort to accomplish just that;  to create a master spreadsheet containing multiple columns that get populated with key data, listing files and folders, their containing functions, dependencies, tracking, and